abdullah-algms/tiktok-clone-fe/README.md

 # Tiktok Clone Frontend

-I created this project for the purpose of learning about frontend development Disclaimer : This project only supports mobile displays
+I created this project for the purpose of learning about frontend development, Disclaimer : This project only supports mobile displays

 ## Demo